DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **Impact on Users**: These files are temporarily not available for download.
 **Target Release for Fix**: TBD - ETA needed from HDCC.

+### ⚠️ #6 - Globus Defaults to User's Home Directory on Windows
+For Mac users, Globus displays all the directories available on their system, but for Windows, it defaults to the path to the user's home directory.
+This is a known bug.
+Robust error handling will be added to handle paths that either Globus Connect doesn't have access to or paths that don't exist in the user's file system.

+**Impact on Users**: Only home directory available via Globus on Windows.
+**Target Release for Fix**: BR14.6.